dysosmus/miniflux/README.markdown

 ### Why there is no favourites?

 Use the right tool for the right job.
-Your browser already have bookmarks, if you don't like it there many online tools for that.
+Your browser already have bookmarks, if you don't like it there is many online tools for that.

 ### I found a bug, what next?